-The Faculty of Engineering Graduate Research Symposium is a two-day annual symposium that gives students the opportunity to present their research, develop communication skills, prepare themselves for their future careers, and be recognized through awards.
+The Faculty of Engineering Graduate Research Symposium is an annual symposium that gives students the opportunity to present their research, develop communication skills, prepare themselves for their future careers, and be recognized through awards.

-It consists of oral and poster sessions, professional development workshops, a research elevator pitch competition, an industry mixer, keynote speeches as well as a lunch and award banquet.
+It consists of oral and poster sessions, professional development workshops, a research elevator pitch competition, an industry mixer and panel discussion, keynote speeches as well as a lunch and award banquet.

 An important goal of modern engineering practice is to provide a high quality of life while protecting the environment and to do this without compromising the ability of future generations to meet their needs.
 The pursuit of this goal involves analyzing and designing both small-scale systems with a local impact and large-scale systems with a global impact.
 This topic includes: urban development, water treatment, transportation infrastructure, telecommunication networks, smart grids, waste management, environmental engineering, renewable energy, public health, mining, and green chemistry.
 Related topics will also be considered.